castaneai/arena/README.md

 Arena manages room allocations for multiplayer games.

 A **Room** is the place where a single game session starts.
-The process of starting a multiplayer game (e.g. Matchmaker) calls `Frontend.AllocateRoom` and returns the address to the player.
+The process of starting a multiplayer game (e.g. Matchmaker) calls `Frontend.AllocateRoom` and returns the container ID to the player.

 A **Container** is a place to store multiple rooms, usually an OS process or a Kubernetes Pod.
-Containers provide their own address and capacity at startup with `Backend.AddContainer`. and also detect new room allocations via `AddContainerResponse.EventChannel`.
+Containers provide their own ID and capacity at startup with `Backend.AddContainer`. and also detect new room allocations via `AddContainerResponse.EventChannel`.

 A **Fleet** is a group of Containers, and `Frontend.AllocateRoom` allows you to specify to which Fleet a Room is assigned.